 Facts About Our Work in Dominica

-Food For The Poor has established its first fishing village in the Eastern Caribbean in the town of Castle Bruce on the east coast of Dominica.
+The first fishing village established by FFTP in the Eastern Caribbean in the town of Castle Bruce on the east coast of Dominica survived the storm.
 It is the largest settlement in St. David Parish with a population of nearly 1,400.

-The fishing village has been equipped with four fiberglass boats with 40 HP motors, which are shared by a team of 16 to 28 fishermen.
-All of the fishermen received engine maintenance training.
-In addition to the boats and motors, the village has been equipped with coolers and a freezer, a locking storage shed, fishing tackle and safety equipment, GPS finders, depth finders, and a gear shed to house all the equipment.
+In 2016, the fishing village was equipped with four fiberglass boats with 40 HP motors, which are shared by a team of 16 to 28 fishermen.
+All the fishermen received engine maintenance training.
+In addition to the boats and motors, the village has been equipped with coolers and a freezer, a locking storage shed, fishing tackle and safety equipment, GPS finders, depth finders, and a gear shed for the equipment.

 - The Dubique Sanitation Project removed dangerous pit latrines and installed flush toilets in the homes of families living in the rural mountain community of Dubique.

-- Food For The Poor established a poultry project for families living within the Carib Indian Reserve.
+- FFTP established a poultry project for families living within the Carib Indian Reserve.
 The poultry provides these families with a self-sustaining source of protein.

-- Food For The Poor provided St. John’s Academy School with building material for a school expansion project.
+- St. John’s Academy School received building material for a school expansion project.

 The population is approximately 74,584.
 The language is English, and Catholicism is the largest religious denomination.
 The currency is the Eastern Caribbean dollar and the GDP per capita is $9,900.